 - Using data from your workforce management solution to make more confident decisions for your business and employees.

-- Driving better employee engagement, creating a stronger ROI and gaining additional insights into your business.
+- Driving better employee engagement, creating a stronger ROI, and gaining additional insights into your business.

-- Using tools, workflows and solutions that were not possible in the past.
+- Using tools, workflows, and solutions that were not possible in the past.

-Data-driven workforce management gives you the tools to choose where and how to optimize your business - and to unleash your workforce.
+Data-driven workforce management gives you the tools to choose where and how to optimize your business - and unleash your workforce.

 1. A game-changing admin buster

-Businesses who use WFM software already see a significant reduction in the time it takes to perform admin-heavy tasks like creating schedules and running payroll.
+Businesses that use WFM software already see a significant reduction in the time it takes to perform admin-heavy tasks like creating schedules and running payroll.
 As the software evolves this benefit is only going to become more powerful.
 The time it takes to run payroll can be reduced from days to mere hours, and complex schedules and forecasts can be created quicker and with greater accuracy.

 This time saved on administrative work, means that your managers can spend more time with their staff, developing your business or focussing on sales and your customers.
 Initiatives that, in the end, play a big part for the future of your business and your results.